Skip to main content

 i.
 If the candidate fails to pass the COT, the candidate may challenge missed questions and/or references in accordance with the Proctor User Guide only when approval of the challenge would result in a passing score.
 (NOTE: Access to the guide is restricted to warrant focal points.)

 ii.
 A candidate who fails the COT may retake it if authorized by their immediate supervisor and space is available.
-If the candidate fails to pass the COT on the second attempt, the candidate may not retake the COT until a six-month waiting period has passed.
+If the candidate fails to pass the COT on the second attempt, the candidate may not retake the COT until a three-month waiting period has passed.

 iii.
 Supervisors are authorized to approve a maximum of two continuous learning points per 12-month period for an individual who completes the COT, whether for a warrant request action or for training purposes.